HesslerY/loewner/README.md

 ```
 [LOEWNER DIRECTORY]/main/Output/Plots/TwoTrace/Forward/
 ```

-### Wedge Runs - `` two `` Mode
+### Wedge Runs - `` wedge `` Mode

 This mode allows you to run one or more driving functions with the option to save and/or plot the results.
 This can only run constant, kappa, and c-alpha runs once.

 1. Enter `` wedge `` from the main menu
 2. Enter the run-parameters.
 Also enter a ``wedgealpha`` argument in the form of radians.
-3. Enter a list of driving functions you wish to use seperated by a space, e.g. ``Loewner >> INDEX1 INDEX2 INDEX3 ``.
+3. Enter ``run`` followed by a list of driving functions you wish to use seperated by a space, e.g. ``Loewner >> run INDEX1 INDEX2 INDEX3 ``.
 This can allow 'standard' driving functions more than once, but cannot be used to run the driving functions that require extra arguments more than once.
-4. Enter `` run ``
+4. Enter `` start `` to carry out the algorithm.
 5. If the parameters are successfully validated, then the program will execute these runs and save the output.
 In the event that the parameters could not be validated, type `` error `` to receive more information.
 You can then re-enter the parameters and try again.

-Upon completion, the output will be saved to:
+Upon completion, the results will be saved to:

 Data:
 ```
-[LOEWNER DIRECTORY]/main/Output/Data/WedgeGrowth/
+[LOEWNER DIRECTORY]/main/Output/Data/WedgeGrowth/Forward/
 ```
 Plots:
 ```
-[LOEWNER DIRECTORY]/main/Output/Plots/WedgeGrowth/
+[LOEWNER DIRECTORY]/main/Output/Plots/WedgeGrowth/Forward/
 ```
 ### Output Formats